Categories

 Portraying Features

-Portraying Features, every person has different character qualities.
+Portraying Features: Every person has different character qualities.
 Their eyes can tell you a whole story.
-The artist grabs that moment when the soul is at peace or tense within.
-And along comes a connection of intimacy shared with their models.
-Once done in any media becomes a memory.
-A reminder of our kind that may be present with us or gone.
-Its interest relies on preserving it for a family, and eventually a collectible.
+The artist grabs that moment when the soul is at peace or tense.
+Along with this comes a connection of intimacy shared with their models.
+Once done in any media, it becomes a memory—a reminder of our kind that may be present with us or gone.
+Its interest relies on preserving it for a family and eventually becoming a collectible.

-Recently, portraits have been going through many changes due to digital camera development.
-We thank, free digitalization and its many applications.
-It has helped other artists breakthrough through the setting banalities, for it does not follow one style and is free to explore in many directions.
+Recently, portraits have undergone many changes due to digital camera development.
+We thank free digitalization and its many applications.
+It has helped other artists break through the setting banalities, for it does not follow one style and is free to explore in many directions.

 So why paint a painting when we have a digital photo?
-The difference relies on its three-dimensionalities.
-The layers add depth, making us see details we miss in life. feeling it as if the person will move from the canvas.
+The difference relies on its three-dimensionality.
+The layers add depth, making us see details we miss in life.
+We feel as if the person will move from the canvas.
 Perhaps the artist reflects the person’s soul.
-Then it shows the inner feelings within.
+Then, it shows the inner feelings within.
 The human touch alone will not disappear.
-But still a unique medium for every person who beholds only one experience through his eye.
+But it is still a unique medium for every person who beholds only one experience through his eye.

 The fascination and engagement come from seeing ourselves in three-dimensional form.
 And there is the memory of yourself when you were young.

-All through centuries and now as well, a matter of fascination.
+It has been a matter of fascination throughout centuries and now as well.
 The image reveals some trades in a person’s character.
 Beginning with their eyes, it makes us speculate about another known person.
-The mind tends to relate, for it looks for known positive situations with familiar people.
+The mind tends to relate, looking for known positive situations with familiar people.
 Otherwise, it connects us to their attractiveness for admiration.

-In ancient times Roman busts showed success.
-Greeks venerate the beauty of their sculptural bodies to celebrate the Olympic games.
+In ancient times, Roman busts were successful.
+Greeks venerated the beauty of their sculptural bodies to celebrate the Olympic games.
 They linked the mind and the body as one entity.
-In a healthy mind, healthy body.
+A healthy mind means a healthy body.
 Enjoy it.Portraying Features

 “Portraying Features” size 12″ x 6″ Vine Charcoal on paper